 I have heard that before and sure enough things can go wrong if you are prepping raw meat because well, yes.
 It is raw.
 So in order to avoid any trouble or food poisoning later on, there are a couple of things you have to keep in mind.

 Buy that portion with the longest shelf or ask your butcher for the freshest beef tenderloin that he has for sale.
 Tell him or her specifically that you are going to make a steak tartare.

 When you are shopping, buy the ground beef right in the end.
 Or put it underneath colder (freezer) products in your shopping trolley while you are doing the rest of your shopping.

-Don’t let it sit on the kitchen counter for more than a couple of minutes and certainly don’t put it in the sunlight or on a warm kitchen device.
+Don’t let it sit on the kitchen counter for more than a couple of minutes and certainly do not put it in the sunlight or on a warm kitchen device.

 Then first of all start chopping and prepping all of the other condiments you will need for this recipe.
 One you have prepped everything, remove the raw beef from the fridge and transfer it to a clean bowl you rinsed first with hot water and dried with a clean kitchen towel.